MD Anderson Research Highlights for November 3, 2022

 Novel patient-derived organoid model platform helps predict drug treatment response in pancreatic cancer

 Pancreatic cancer has unpredictable responses to chemotherapy, so personalized treatment options are needed to improve outcomes.
 However, tumor tissue from patients is very limited, making it difficult to study and test patient tumors.
 Unlike current lab models that do not completely mimic human tumors, patient-derived organoid (PDO) models are 3D structures representative of pancreatic tumors and require very little patient tumor tissue to generate personalized, patient-matched drug sensitivity profiles.
-To test and quantify very small numbers of PDOs for sensitivity to various drugs, Michael Kim, M.D., and colleagues developed an ex vivo organoid-based platform with image-based quantification of cell death.
+To test and quantify very small numbers of PDOs for sensitivity to various drugs, Ya'an Kang, M.D., Michael Kim, M.D., and colleagues developed an ex vivo organoid-based platform with image-based quantification of cell death.
 This approach allows researchers to test PDO responses to individual drug treatments in a high-throughput, more efficient manner.
 This model also identified a novel predictive biomarker (α-SMA/CK-19 ratios) associated with patient outcomes, highlighting its potential to aid in therapy selection.
 Learn more in The Journal of Clinical Investigation.

 Front-line chemo with blinatumomab improves long-term survival for patients with ALL